 The exam comprises a written and oral component, both administered by the student's prelim committee.
 Each faculty member will ask one or more questions on both the written and oral exams.
 The written exam is typically given each year on the second Monday in September.
-Unless otherwise noted, the exam is open book and has duration of 6 hours.
+Unless otherwise noted, the exam is closed-book and closed notes and has duration of 6 hours.
+Students can bring up to 3 cheat sheets, which are written on 8.5" x 11" paper and can have notes on both sides.